 A variety of products draw upon the NPDC.
 Products published by the AIHW that are based primarily on data from the NPDC include:

-- Australia's mothers and babies annual report - perinatal data portal - National Core Maternity Indicators reports and data portal - Indigenous mothers and their babies, Australia reports.
+- Australia's mothers and babies annual report (e.g. AIHW 2018) - perinatal data visualisations - National Core Maternity Indicators reports and data visualisations.

 Ad hoc data are also available from the AIHW on request (charges apply to recover costs).